 On March 23, North Carolina Governor Pat McCrory signed into law HB2 - an outrageous and unprecedented anti-LGBTQ law that eliminated existing municipal non-discrimination protections for LGBTQ people and living wage ordinances and prevents such protections from being passed by cities in the future.
 The legislation also forces transgender students in public schools to use restrooms and other facilities inconsistent with their gender identity, putting 4.5 billion dollars in federal education funding alone at risk, and it compels the same type of discrimination against transgender people to take place in publicly-owned buildings, including in public universities, convention centers, and airports.
 Further, it gutted the existing ability of people who have been discriminated against - including on the basis of race, religion, and sex - to sue in state court, undermining critical discrimination protections for all.

 On May 9, Gov. McCrory filed a lawsuit defending his deeply discriminatory HB2.
 However, Attorney General Loretta Lynch announced that the U.S. Department of Justice has filed a lawsuit against Gov. McCrory, N.C.'s Department of Public Safety, and the University of North Carolina Board of Governors.
-Send a message thanking Attorney General Lynch for her unwavering support for equality in the Tar Heel State.

 Human Rights Campaign fights for LGBTQ equality in North Carolina alongside state and local groups and lawmakers.
 Find out more about what HRC is doing for LGBTQ equality in North Carolina and how you can get involved with the North Carolina local community.